 There's more to the decade than Marvin Gaye and Stevie Wonder, but those legends are well represented.

-55 Years Ago: The Byrds Launch a New Chapter With ‘Eight Miles High’
+How the Byrds Launched a New Chapter With ‘Eight Miles High’

 Inspired by John Coltrane, the folk rockers turn a page that helps change course of music history.

 Blues, folk, world music – no genre escaped the kaleidoscopic pull of the '60s' trippiest sound.